Associate Professor Rika Swanzen

 - Recipient of a prize for outstanding academic achievement by the Faculty of Humanities of the University of Johannesburg

 - Accepted as part of the Network of Excellence for Qualitative Research in the Social Sciences: Sub-Saharan Africa.
-This initiative is funded by the EU’s EDULINK program and coordinated by The Forced Migration Studies Programme (FMSP) at WITS University and the Institute of Development Studies, University of Sussex.
+This initiative is funded by the EU’s EDULINK program and coordinated by The Forced Migration Studies Programme (FMSP) at WITS University and the Institute of Development Studies, University of Sussex in 2009.

 - Invited on various radio programmes to talk about issues related to children

 Dr Swanzen’s interest in research involves the development and standardization of measurement scales within the Social Sciences and specifically Ecometric measurement scales.
 She utilizes mixed methodology, intervention and applied research methods.
 Of particular interest are research topics related to the optimal developmental and social functioning of children as well as risk and protective factors in childhood development.